 Both NS International and Thalys offer first class tickets.
 Extra services with first class tickets include extra spacious seating with more legroom, electrical outlets at each seat and free WiFi.
 Passengers may travel with small pets provided they are in cages, baskets or bags, and have relevant accompanying tickets.
 However, guide dogs may travel for free.
 Big dogs should wear muzzles.
 Passengers may bring bicycles on board, but they should make early reservations or buy tickets.
 Bicycle tickets are available at the NS International Service Center.
 It may be more convenient for passengers with bikes to travel during off-peak travel hours.
 Travelers with visual impairments or limited mobility have no cause to worry as the operator offers services and facilities aboard its trains to aid in their movements.
 They include access ramps and travel assistants.

 There are different ways for travelers on a budget to cut the cost of tickets when commuting between Amsterdam and Antwerp.
 The easiest measure is to buy tickets in advance once the company releases them.
 It could be three to six months in advance.
 Checking dates either side of the intended travel date could help passengers secure a cheaper fare.
 Traveling via slower trains which require changes along the route and avoiding peak periods also helps cut the costs as during rush hours, the traffic is high and tickets are expensive.

-Passengers board the train most frequently from Amsterdam Centraal, which is located around 0.9 miles (1.4 km) away from the city center, and they get off the train at Antwerp, located 0 miles (6 m) away from the city center.
+Passengers board the train most frequently from Amsterdam Centraal, which is located around 1.5 miles (2.4 km) away from the city centre, and they get off the train at Antwerpen Centraal, located 1.4 miles (2.3 km) away from the city centre.

 Here are some other resources that might have the information you need